Abyss (wrestler): IWA Puerto Rico, WWC (2002–2004)

-Total Nonstop Action Wrestling / Impact Wrestling
+Total Nonstop Action Wrestling / Impact Wrestling (2002–2019)

 Early feuds (2002–2005)

-Chris Park appeared on TNA's first ever weekly Pay-Per-View show on June 19, 2002, under the moniker Justice.
+Chris Park appeared on TNA's first ever weekly pay-per-view show on June 19, 2002, under the moniker Justice.
 He took part in the Gauntlet For The Gold match to crown a new NWA World Heavyweight Champion but was eliminated.

 Park returned to TNA as "The Monster" Abyss in June 2003, debuting as a villain and attacking Erik Watts, although the feud was short lived.
 Afterward, Park was brought in as a bodyguard to Kid Kash.
 They continued to be allies until October, when Kash betrayed Abyss for losing a match and Abyss turned on and attacked Kash.
 Abyss gained a victory over Kash, but then lost a First Blood Steel Chair on a Pole match to his former partner.
 Soon after the loss the feud between the two ended.
 Soon after, Abyss aligned himself with Don Callis.
 With this new alliance, Abyss soon feuded with Raven.
 The feud lasted for the rest of 2003, with the final match pitting Abyss and the Red Shirt Security (Kevin Northcutt and Legend) against Raven and The Gathering in a Steel Cage match.
 Abyss and his team came out victorious when the Gathering turned on Raven.

-Going into 2004, Abyss entered his first major feud with A.J.
-Styles.
+Going into 2004, Abyss entered his first major feud with AJ Styles.
 On one show, Abyss was forced to team with Styles in an NWA World Tag Team Championship match against champions Red Shirt Security, with Abyss and Styles winning the title.
 Abyss later defeated Styles to gain control of the title.
 Afterward, both men fought to a no-contest in a Falls Count Anywhere match.
 The next show, Abyss defeated Styles again, this time in a ladder match to become the top contender to the NWA World Heavyweight Championship.
 Abyss lost the right to Raven in a match that also involved Styles and Ron Killings.